DigitalPlatDev/US.KG/.github/ISSUE_TEMPLATE/github-kyc.md

 - [ ] This is not a new GitHub account; it has existing repositories and stars.
 - [ ] This is my first US.KG NIC Panel account.
 - [ ] I promise not to use the domain name for criminal or abusive purposes.
-- [ ] It would be amazing if you could star our repository!
-(If you prefer not to, you can remove the star after approval.
-Keeping it starred PLEASE, however, will help more people discover FreeDomain and support our continued growth!
-Thanks!)
+- [ ] Please star this repository, This will let more people know about this project!

 **Your Account Details (US.KG NIC Panel):**